Hunting License Information

 To Hunt With a Muzzleloader

-A muzzleloading license is required in addition to the hunting license if hunting with a muzzleloading firearm during any muzzleloader deer season.
+A muzzleloading license is required in addition to the hunting license if hunting with a muzzleloading firearm during a designated muzzleloader deer or bear season.
 A bear license, deer/turkey license, National Forest Permit, State Forest Use Permit, or Bonus Deer Permits may also be required.

 If hunting with archery tackle or muzzleloading rifle during any firearms deer season you do not need an archery or muzzleloading license.